 V. Resource Obligations:

-This MOU represents the broad outline of the intent of FDA and The Alliance to collaborate in areas of mutual interest.
+This MOU represents the broad outline of the intent of FDA and AMP to collaborate in areas of mutual interest.
 It does not create binding, enforceable obligations against any Participant.
 All activities that may be undertaken under this MOU are subject to the availability of personnel, resources, and funds.
-This MOU does not affect or supersede any existing or future agreements or arrangements among the Participants and does not affect the ability of the Participants to enter other agreements or arrangements related to this MOU.
+This MOU does not affect or supersede any existing or future agreements among the Participants and does not affect the ability of the Participants to enter other agreements or arrangements related to this MOU.

 Office of Minority Health and Health Equity

 U.S. Food and Drug Administration